Distributed Subgraph Finding: Progress and Challenges: Triangle Finding

 The second part of the above question which asks for a lower bound for triangle detection in the \clique model is considered hard: Very roughly speaking, Drucker, Kuhn, and Oshman~\cite{Drucker+PODC14} show that the \clique model is strong enough to simulate certain circuits, which implies that for a wide range of problems, any super-constant lower bound in the \clique model would result in a major breakthrough in circuit complexity.
 It is noteworthy that the problem of triangle listing does not fall into this category of problems due to its large outputs, which explains why this does not contradict the aforementioned lower bound of $\Omega(n^{1/3})$ rounds for triangle listing.

 { In addition to the aforementioned algorithm of~\cite{Dolev+DISC12}, the paper also gives a triangle-detection algorithm whose complexity improves upon the above in the case that the graph contains \emph{many} triangles.
-Specifically, they provide a randomized algorithm that completes in $O(n^{1/3}/(t^{2/3}+1)+1)$ rounds in expectation, where $t$ is the number of triangles in the graph, and in $O(\min\{n^{1/3} \log^{2/3}{n}/(t^{2/3} + 1), n^{1/3}\})$ rounds with high probability. }
+Specifically, they provide a randomized algorithm that completes in $O(n^{1/3}/(t^{2/3}+1)+1)$ rounds in expectation, where $t$ is the number of triangles in the graph, and in $O(\min\{n^{1/3} \log^{2/3}{n}/(t^{2/3} + 1), n^{1/3}\})$ rounds with high probability.
+Later, Censor-Hillel, Even, and Vassilevska Williams~\cite{Censor-HillelEW24} improved this complexity to $\tilde{O}(n^{0.1567}/(t^{0.393}+1))$ rounds.
+This also holds for directed graphs.
+The main tool in obtaining the above is a technique for computing the products of many small random square matrices. }

 For the broadcast version of this model, a.k.a. the \bcc model, in which the messages sent by a node in a certain round must all be identical, an $\Omega(n/e^{O(\sqrt{\log{n}})}\log{n})$-round lower bound on deterministic triangle detection is given by~\cite{Drucker+PODC14}, through a reduction from 3-party number-on-forehead set disjointness.